Bridging Visa Australia

-When you re-enter Australia your bridging visa b does not change back to a BVA but will show as a BVB allowing you to continue to stay in Australia but importantly does not then have any exit and return facility.
+When you re-enter Australia your bridging visa b does not change back to a BVA but will show as a BVB, allowing you to continue to stay in Australia but importantly does not then have any exit and return facility.

-You will need to take care to lodge a further BVB if you wish to again exit Australia in the period in which you are waiting for the grant of your further substantive visa.
+You will need to take care to lodge a further BVB if you wish to again exit Australia during the period in which you are waiting for the grant of your further substantive visa.

 Unfortunately, if you hold a BVC or a BVD or a BVE then you can’t apply for a BVB.
 It’s like losing your virginity.

-Think of it this way – if you hold a BVC OR BVD OR BVE, you can never go back to get a BVB, at least until after your further substantive visa application has been granted.
+Think of it this way – if you hold a BVC or BVD or BVE, you can never go back to get a BVB.
+At least until after your further substantive visa application has been granted.

 Bridging visa lifespan after a decision on substantive application